Emerentius/sudoku-gui/README.md

 # Build
 You need to have a C++ build environment, cmake, Qt 5 and Rust installed.
-I don't know what minimum versions are strictly required, but CMake >= 3.10, Qt >=5.9.5 and Rust >= 1.29 should work.
+I don't know what minimum versions are strictly required for the C++ environment, but CMake >= 3.10, Qt >=5.9.5 and a C++17 capable compiler should work.
+Rust needs to be >=1.28.
-The cmake file is set to require the former two.
+The cmake file is set to require the first two.

 Building should be just
 ```bash